anzah1/git-workflow-improvements/README.md

 - further it drifts away from master (or branch it's supposed to merged into), the eventual merge conflict is going to get harder and harder

-- start always with `git fetch` as that refresh remote branches
+- start always with `git fetch` as that will refresh remote branches

 - upstream merge branch is usually origin/master